 A major in finance prepares you with the theoretical and analytical framework for making decisions about budgets, resource allocations and investments.
 It readies you with knowledge of corporate finance, economic development, insurance and risk management.
 It trains you to apply financial principles to real-world business case studies.
 And it equips you to advance as a character-driven leader.

-The management major prepares you to lead change in an organization.
+The business management major prepares you to lead change in an organization.
 It equips you with a working knowledge of project management skills and processes.
 It trains you to as a strategic, collaborative and solutions-oriented professional.
 And it positions you to excel as a Christ-centered, people-oriented servant leader.

 A major in marketing builds your understanding of consumer behavior, values and empathy.
 It strengthens your skills in communication, sales management, brand awareness and advertising practices.
 It prepares you to implement strategic, results-oriented campaigns for clients in a variety of industries.
 And it empowers you to excel as a Christ-centered influencer in the marketplace.